sourceduty/Sourceduty_Business/README.md

 > "*Another employment position that might be made is a 3D Modeller.*"

 > "*Sourceduty could acquire a software engineering company as a subsidiary.*"

-> "*I thought $100 million was a comfortable goal, but I now want $10 billion or more.*"

-> *"I want to overtake Google by creating 2000 more repos on GitHub within 5 years."*
 #

 Sourceduty offers [services](https://github.com/sourceduty/Sourceduty_Services) and shares files using [OneDrive](https://1drv.ms/u/s!AumZxqj6wFkfhxSi1JbL7tJmhDCR?e=Rp0Jnr).